HardlyDifficult/Tutorials/Outline.md

  - Right click in 'Hierarchy' and 'Create Empty'.
  - Rename to "Platform".
- - Ensure the Transform is at defaults (position 0, rotation 0, scale 1) for both the Platform and the sprite "spritesheet_ground_72".
+ - Ensure the Transform is at defaults (position 0, rotation 0, scale 1) for both the Platform and the sprite spritesheet_ground_72.

 <img src="http://i.imgur.com/FAkZf1H.png" width=50% />

- - Drag and drop the sprite onto "Platform" (it should appear indented under "Platform")
+ - Drag and drop the sprite onto the "Platform" GameObject (it should appear indented under "Platform" in the Hierarchy)

  <img src="http://i.imgur.com/XOve0Ap.png" width=50% />